SkillsFundingAgency/das-qna-api/README.md

 ##### Run the solution

-- Set SFA.DAS.QnA.API as the startup project
-- Running the solution will launch the API in your browser
-- JSON configuration was created to work with dotnet run
+JSON configuration was created to work with dotnet run.

--or-

 - Navigate to src/SFA.DAS.QnA.API/
 - run `dotnet restore`
 - run `dotnet run`

+or

+- Set SFA.DAS.QnA.API as the startup project
+- Running the solution will launch the API in your browser

 #### To run a local copy you may also require
 To create a JSON structure required to author updates and create new question sets: